axtk/react-live-context/README.md

 *React Context with value mutation tracking*

-`useContext()` produces a re-render only if the entire Context object value has changed, which requires extra effort of mutating the object to convey a single nested property change;
+The React's built-in `useContext()` hook produces a re-render only if the entire Context object value has changed, which requires extra effort of mutating the object to convey a single nested property change.

-`useLiveContext()` acts much like `useContext()` and also produces a re-render if any property of the Context object value changes, allowing for more straightforward code.
+The `useLiveContext()` hook introduced by this package acts much like `useContext()` but also produces a re-render if any property of the Context object value changes, allowing for more straightforward code.

+(Instead of employing tools like *immer* to enable a mutable API on immutable objects in order to bypass the reference equality check in the `useContext()` hook and ultimately trigger a component re-render, this package offers a mutable API for the Context value itself capable of producing component re-renders in a direct fashion.)

 ## Example